-Assembly Bill (AB) 1397 requires additional justification to include parcels larger than 10 acres in the sites inventory for lower-income housing.
-Site 3 includes a 13.91-acre parcel that was included in the inventory with an estimated realistic capacity of 364 units of housing affordable to lower-income households.
-The City has included a site of this size in this area because two of the City's current pending projects are developing on significantly larger sites.
-Somerset is developing on a site of more than 90 acres (3 parcels), and the Serenade project is developing on an approximately 29-acre parcel.
-Additionally, it is adjacent to two other parcels that have been included in the above moderate-income portion of the inventory, and so may be well-suited for inclusion in a larger, mixed-income development if a developer has an interest in developing all three sites together.
-As part of Program 7, the City can seek partnerships with affordable housing developers and identify incentives for developing affordable housing on this site, or potentially split the lot as part of Program 17, if needed to develop the lot at this income level.
+Serenade project is developing on an approximately 29-acre parcel.
+Additionally, Site 3 is adjacent to two other parcels that have been included in the above moderate-income portion of the inventory, and so may be well-suited for inclusion in a larger, mixed-income development if a developer has an interest in developing all three sites together.
+Through Program 15 the City will facilitate the development of higher-density, affordable housing on large sites by subdividing sites into parcels smaller than ten acres, conducting proactive outreach to developers and property owners to market sites, and offering development incentives for affordable or special-needs housing on large sites.
+As part of Program 7, the City can seek partnerships with affordable housing developers and identify incentives for developing affordable housing on this site, or potentially split the lot as part of Program 18, if needed to develop the lot at this income level.